kevinvkasundra/Car-Insurance-Claim-Model/README.md

 # Car-Insurance-Claim-Model
-Extreme Rare Event Classification of whether an Insurance claim would be filled or not.
+Extreme Rare Event Classification of whether an Insurance claim would be filed or not.